McDonnell Douglas F-4D Phantom II (In Air National Guard Configuration)

 McDonnell Douglas F-4D Phantom II

-Greetings, I’d like to re-introduce and suggest the McDonnell Douglas F-4D Phantom II, a second version of the F-4 entered in the United States Air Force service.
+Hello everybody.
+I’d like to re-introduce and suggest the McDonnell Douglas F-4D Phantom II, a second version of the F-4 that entered the United States Air Force service.
 To put it briefly, it is a modified F-4C with enhanced avionics and access to advanced missiles and countermeasures during its late service.
-It is known for scoring only five confirmed kills with AIM-4D Falcons.
+It is known for using AIM-4D Falcons to score five confirmed kills.

 Key Characteristics